pmitch242/might-be-cold/README.md

 ## Usage
 The user must type in the city for which they want to know the weather for.
 Once the user clicks the search button, the city they requested appends as a button.
-Once the button is pressed, 'Might Be Cold' would generate the current weather information as well as a prediction of the next five days.
+After the desires city button is pressed, 'Might Be Cold' would generate the current weather information as well as a prediction of the next five days.

 ## Credits
 Johns Hopkins full-Stack Bootcamp